hmrc/digital-engagement-platform-audit/README.md

 For example, you can make a call to the trigger endpoint without waiting every 2 hours.
 This can be done using the curl-microservice in jenkins orchestrator job.

+This service makes two calls to Nuance Historical API.
+The first call gets the number of engagements within a two hour period and saves that data along with the start and end time in MongoDB.
+The second call gets a maximum number of 800 engagement chunks and processes them.

 ## Running through service manager

 *You need to be on the VPN*